 If you’ve suffered these or other injuries in a car accident that was someone else’s fault, you may be entitled to compensation for your financial losses and other suffering.
 Our Lexington car accident attorneys are ready to fight at the negotiating table and in court to pursue the justice that you deserve.

 Talk to a Lexington Car Accident Lawyer Now

 If you have been hurt in a car accident, don’t wait another day to start the process of seeking the compensation for your ordeal.
-Contact Morgan, Collins, Yeast & Salyer today to schedule a free consultation with one of our dedicated Lexington auto accident lawyers about your legal options.
+Contact Morgan, Collins, Yeast & Salyer today to schedule a free consultation with one of our dedicated Lexington car accident lawyer about your legal options.